backstage/backstage/GOVERNANCE.md

 ## Changes in Maintainership

-A new maintainer must be proposed by an existing maintainer by opening an issue (with title `Maintainer Nomination`) to the Backstage GitUub repository (https://github.com/backstage/backstage) containing the following information:
+A new maintainer must be proposed by an existing maintainer by opening an issue (with title `Maintainer Nomination`) to the Backstage GitHub repository (https://github.com/backstage/backstage) containing the following information:

 - nominee's first and last name,
 - nominee's email address and GitHub user name,